Analysis | Ginni Thomas’s texts make Clarence Thomas’s non-recusal look even worse

 These questions have long lingered around Thomas, given his wife’s prominence in Republican and conservative politics.
 He has never recused himself from a case because of her.
 But this case presents perhaps the most controversial intersection, to date, between his wife’s work and his actions on the court.
 (Asked about the matter on Friday, House Minority Leader Kevin McCarthy (R-Calif.) declined to call on Thomas to recuse himself from Jan.
 6 cases.)

 We know considerably more now than we did when these questions were first raised about Thomas’s non-recusal.
 The Post’s Michael Kranish in late January noted that Ginni Thomas had signed a letter in December 2021 attacking the House Jan.
 6 committee.
-Shortly afterward, her husband became the only justice to dissent when the court granted access to Trump’s White House records.
-Ginni Thomas has also since confirmed she attended the “Stop the Steal” rally in Washington that preceded the Jan.
+Shortly afterward, her husband became the only justice to dissent when the court granted access to Donald Trump’s White House records.
+Ginni Thomas has also since confirmed that she attended the “Stop the Steal” rally in Washington that preceded the Jan.
 6 insurrection.
-(She said she left early because it was cold, and that she didn’t play a part in organizing it.)
+(She said she left early because it was cold and that she didn’t play a part in organizing it.)

-It now appears Justice Thomas voted against disclosing information about an effort his wife was directly engaged in.
+It now appears Justice Thomas voted against disclosing information about an effort in which his wife was directly engaged.
 It’s also plausible (though not yet established) that he voted against disclosing his wife’s contacts with the White House — whether knowingly or not.

 BREAKING: Copies of text messages obtained by CBS News @costareports & The Washington Post reveal Ginni Thomas, Justice Clarence Thomas' wife, exchanged texts with former White House chief of staff Mark Meadows about efforts to overturn the 2020 election.pic.twitter.com/Vo6ydnFRci— Vladimir Duthiers (@vladduthiersCBS) March 24, 2022